xiaobai-sky/claude-hackathon-architecture-book/ZhuTu_ZhuJi_Architecture.md

 Most Claude Code plugins extend what Claude Code can *do*.
 ZhuTu ZhuJi is about changing what Claude Code *is* — in the context of architectural planning — from a capable tool into a genuine thinking partner, and from a thinking partner into a rigorous execution engine.

-The design evolution from V1.0 to V4.0 is not a feature addition roadmap.
+The design evolution from V1.0 to V5.0 is not a feature addition roadmap.
 It is a progressive clarification of what the relationship between human and AI should actually look like when the goal is not task completion but knowledge creation.

+That clarification has now produced five concrete architectural commitments:

+The **spiral information flow** replaces the interrogation-and-response loop.
+The human is not a specification machine.
+They are the source of cross-domain creative collisions that no training distribution can generate — and the design must protect that function, not convert it into a question-answering obligation.

+The **single-call Opus synthesis** replaces sequential distillation.
+The significance of a piece of information is not known at the moment it is produced.
+Pre-filtering is substituting a judgment that cannot yet be made for the synthesis capability of a model that can reason across all raw materials simultaneously.

+The **shared cache prefix** replaces per-role cache isolation.
+Every Sonnet 4.6 role shares the same project context block.
+The economic case for this is straightforward; the operational discipline it imposes — append-only during sessions, consolidation only at natural expiry — is the mechanism by which the planning layer remains coherent over days and weeks of iterative development.

+The **binary PASS condition** replaces graduated quality judgments.
+Every audit output is PASS or FAIL; there is no "basically satisfactory."
+This is not rigidity — it is the condition under which a machine can reliably execute a judgment without substituting its own heuristics for the human's intent.

+The **signed blueprint as the sole cross-layer contract** means that when the execution layer encounters a genuine architectural crisis it cannot resolve through self-repair, it escalates to the human — not to ZhuTu's reasoning, not to its own interpretation of prior conversation, but to the human who signed the contract.
+This is where the system stops and waits.
+The line between the two layers is also the line between where AI judgment is sufficient and where human intent is irreplaceable.

 The result is a system where:
 - The human brings cross-domain creative collisions that no AI training distribution can generate
 - The AI brings the ability to immediately expand any direction into a structured possibility space
 - The signed blueprint is genuinely co-authored — neither party could have produced it alone
 - The execution layer enforces that blueprint with deterministic precision, reserving escalation to the human only for genuine architectural crises

 That is the design goal.
-ZhuTu ZhuJi V4.0 / V1.5 is the closest we have gotten to it.
+ZhuTu ZhuJi V5.0 / V1.5 is the closest we have gotten to it.

 ---

-*ZhuTu ZhuJi · Planning Layer V4.0 · Execution Layer V1.5*
+*ZhuTu ZhuJi · Planning Layer V5.0 · Execution Layer V1.5*
 *Submitted for the Built with Opus 4.7 · Claude Code Virtual Hackathon* *Designed through human-AI co-creation — including this document*